amittam104/amittam104/README.md

 **`A frontend developer focused on building products that people can use.`**

-I'm an frontend web developer who is focused on building realworld application which people can use.
-Although my programming journey began with Python, where I worked on my problem-solving skills and built some  projects (a web scraper), my current focus is completly on front-end Development.
-Recently I have started building full stack projects while using Backend as a service.
+I’m a frontend web developer focused on building real-world applications that people can use.
+Although my programming journey began with Python, where I worked on my problem-solving skills and built some projects (including a web scraper), my current focus is entirely on front-end development.
+Recently, I’ve started building full-stack projects while using backend-as-a-service solutions.

 - 🔭 I’m currently working on [Forkify](https://github.com/amittam104/Forkify)